scottmmiller/chatty/README.md

 Your server.js might look something like this when it's done: https://gist.github.com/cahlan/7027611

-###Step 10: Refactor header writing into middlware
+###Step 10: Refactor header writing into middleware

 Let's create our own middleware to deal with headers.